shabin5785/Golang_notes/GO_5.md

 Thereafter, go build and go install do not run the compiler for those packages and commands if they have not changed, mak ing subsequent bui lds much faster.
 For convenience, go build -i installs the packages that are dep endencies of the bui ld target.

+-Go doc comments are always complete sentences, and the first sentence is usually a summar y that starts with the name being declared.
+Function parameters and other identifiers are mentioned without quotation or markup